Bridging the Perception Gap in Image Super-Resolution Evaluation: Revisiting Image Metrics for SR Evaluation

-To analyze how existing image metrics correlate with human opinions, we first conduct a comprehensive user study to collect subjective scores on different SR models and their corresponding GTs.
-Specifically, we collect user opinions from seven selected SR models, tested on five SR test datasets DIV2K-wild \cite{div2k}, DRealSR \cite{DRealSR}, RealSR \cite{RealSR}, Set5 \cite{bevilacqua2012low} and Set14 \cite{zeyde2012single}.
+To analyze how existing image quality metrics correlate with human perception, we conduct a comprehensive user study to collect subjective scores on outputs from different SR models.
+Specifically, we focus on the classic $\times4$ SR task and gather human opinions on the results of seven representative SR models, including two GAN-based models (RealESRGAN~\cite{RealESRGAN} and BSRGAN~\cite{BSRGAN}), two transformer-based models (SwinIR~\cite{SwinIR} and HAT~\cite{HAT}), and three diffusion-based models (StableSR~\cite{StableSR}, SeeSR~\cite{SeeSR}, and PASD~\cite{PASD}).
+As recently observed \cite{AFINE}, even GT images may exhibit suboptimal visual quality; therefore, we also collect user ratings on the corresponding GT images.
+All models are evaluated using their officially released weights on five widely used SR benchmarks: DIV2K-wild~\cite{div2k}, RealSR~\cite{RealSR}, DRealSR~\cite{DRealSR}, Set5~\cite{bevilacqua2012low}, and Set14~\cite{zeyde2012single}.

-Our experiment consists of a two-alternative forced choice (2AFC) paradigm.
-The observers were asked to select the HR image that showed better perceptual quality from a pair of images containing the same content.
-For each source scene, the users compared eight images (7 model outputs $+$ GT).
-For each comparison, we collect opinions from at least 15 users, all of whom have passed the Ishihara test to avoid color blindness.
-Then, we use Thurstone's model \cite{thurstone1927psychophysical} to reconstruct a ranking from the user's opinion.
+After obtaining all the images, we conduct the user study following a two-alternative forced choice (2AFC) paradigm.
+Observers are asked to select the HR image that exhibits better perceptual quality from a pair of images showing the same content.
+The experiment was carried out in a well-controlled environment, with participants provided with clear instructions.
+Each comparison was rated by at least 15 participants.
+Finally, we employ Thurstone’s Case V model~\cite{thurstone1927psychophysical} to reconstruct a global ranking based on user preferences.
+In total, we collect subjective ratings for $8 \times 312 = 2,496$ images, covering all test images from the five SR benchmarks.
+See more details about the study in our Supplementary Material.

-We carefully control the experiment in a matte dark room where the monitor is the only light source.
-Images are shown in a 3K resolution monitor set to sRGB.
-We randomize the order and placement (left or right) of image pairs to reduce potential biases.
-For the DRealSR dataset, since the HR images are more than 4K resolutions, we only compare the center-cropped images to avoid scaling effects.
-In total, we collect user scores on $8\times 312=2,496$ images, far exceeding image opinions collected in previous SR studies \cite{StableSR, SeeSR, PASD}.

-In Figure \ref{Fig6}, we show statistics of the best-ranked images by the users from all test sets.
-Since Set4 and Set15 are similar and only contain a few images, we combine these two datasets for evaluation in the rest of the paper.
-From the statistics, we can extract several findings.

-\textbf{1.
-There exist model outputs better than GTs.} For all the datasets, there exist model outputs that are perceptually better than GTs, and the percentage increases when the dataset contains poorer GTs (a small percentage from DIV2K and more than a half from Set5\&Set14).

-\textbf{2.
-Diffusion-based models are preferred}.
-Most of the preferred model outputs are from diffusion-based models, indicating that the diffusion-based scheme has a better capability to recover distortions and reconstruct finer details.

-\textbf{3.
-SeeSR \cite{SeeSR} is the preferred method by users.} Among all the competing models SeeSR produces most of the preferred images, which is also consistent with our observation in Figure \ref{Fig3}, where perceptual metrics tend to favor SeeSR when low-quality GTs are discarded for evaluations.

-In Figure \ref{Fig7}, we show the Thurstone scores for all the datasets.
-We can extract similar observations.
-More discussions about SR models' behavior can be found in the supplementary material.